-Last updated on May 22nd, 2023 at 01:19 pm
+Last updated on August 31st, 2024 at 04:19 pm

 Golden Circle is one of the most popular tourist attractions in Iceland and an easy day trip from the capital Reykjavik.
 This is also perfect if you are doing a quick stopover.
 If you do have the time, though, we highly recommend renting your own car and exploring the Golden Circle as we did.
 If you plan on renting a car, we have a car rental page for Iceland dedicated to helping you make the best selection.
 For more information, visit our Rental Car Booking page.